Investing Investing Basics

 Online brokers and traditional brokerages are more accessible than ever.
 In the past, high minimums kept some people from investing in brokerage accounts.

 Today, the best brokerage accounts offer products and services for a wide variety of investors, often with zero or low fees.
-These accounts typically enable you to invest in stocks, bonds, cryptocurrency, mutual funds, exchange-traded funds (ETFs), or more.
+These accounts typically enable you to invest in stocks, bonds, cryptocurrency, mutual funds, and exchange-traded funds (ETFs).

 3. Robo-advisors

-If you’re looking to learn how to invest money in a simple and straightforward way, you may enjoy what some of the best robo-advisors have to offer.
+If you want to learn how to invest money in a simple and straightforward way, you may enjoy what some of the best robo-advisors have to offer.

 Robo-advisors are designed for automatic portfolio management in exchange for a small management fee.
 Many robo-advisors put together portfolios using ETFs.
 Some of the more popular robo-advisors, like Betterment, Wealthfront, and Wealthsimple, ask a few questions to get an idea of your goals and risk tolerance and then put together a portfolio that fits your needs.